kaworu/octostrap3/source/_posts/2015-01-23-octostrap-3-dot-3-1-release.markdown

 Long story short you only need to fix the **date\_format** configuration (in your *\_config.yml* file) to something that [strftime()](http://www.ruby-doc.org/core-2.2.0/Time.html#method-i-strftime) can handle.
-For example, this blog use `%e %b %Y, %l:%M %p`.
+For example, this blog use `%a %e %b %Y, %l:%M %p`.

 Open Graph Protocol
 ===================